daniyelp/Trivia/README.md

 Trivia
 ============
 This is a simple and short Trivia app that I had to make for class.
 Made with HTML, CSS, JS (and JQuery).
-It etches data from a public API.
+It fetches data from a public API.
 Probably doesn't use the best bractices.

 ![trivia-gif](https://user-images.githubusercontent.com/84658876/142861184-6f4dde1c-e177-495c-be42-20b52371c5c4.gif)
 ## License